-The park is also home to some of Europe’s most thrilling roller coasters including the UK’s only winged roller coaster The Swarm where guests race at speeds on up to 60mph through terrifying near-miss theming elements; SAW – The Ride which plunges guests through a 100ft beyond vertical drop on a roller coaster themed to the cult horror movie classic and the intense inverted roller coaster Nemesis Inferno which twists guests through forces of up to 4Gs.
+The park is also home to some of Europe’s most thrilling roller coasters including the UK’s first winged roller coaster The Swarm where guests race at speeds on up to 60mph through terrifying near-miss theming elements; SAW – The Ride which plunges guests through a 100ft beyond vertical drop on a roller coaster themed to the cult horror movie classic and the intense inverted roller coaster Nemesis Inferno which twists guests through forces of up to 4Gs.

 Read on to find out more about some of our previous rides and experiences which are no longer available for guests:

-Since the early 80s, alongside the theme park and rides Thorpe Park guests could jump on the Canada Creek Railway or Waterbuses over to the working Thorpe Farm.
+Since the early 80s, alongside the theme park and rides, Thorpe Park guests could jump on the Canada Creek Railway or Waterbuses over to the working Thorpe Farm.
 Guests could visit the farm and get up close and personal with a wide selection of farm animals including sheep, cows, pigs, goats, Shire horses and Shetland ponies as well as watching sheep shearing and animal births depending on the season.